aspnet/AzureSignalR-samples/tutorials/chat-room.md

     > You need to reference the SignalR SDK before using the APIs:
     >
     > ```xml
-    > <PackageReference Include="Microsoft.AspNetCore.SignalR" Version="1.0.0-preview1-t000" />
+    > <PackageReference Include="Microsoft.AspNetCore.SignalR" Version="1.0.0-preview2-30186" />
     > ```

     Hub is the core concept in SignalR which exposes a set of methods that can be called from client.
-Here we define two methods: `broadcast()` which broadcasts the message to all clients and `echo()` which sends the message back to the caller.
+Here we define two methods: `Broadcast()` which broadcasts the message to all clients and `Echo()` which sends the message back to the caller.

     In each method you can see there is a `Clients` interface that gives you access to all connected clients so you can directly call back to these clients.